 THE GENERAL SOCIETY FALL LECTURES 2018

-Tuesday, October 30 – Why Unions Still Matter! – starts at 6pm
+- Tuesday, October 30 – Why Unions Still Matter! – starts at 6 pm

 This engaging talk by Labor Educator, Diane Thomas-Holladay, examines the relevance of unions in the 21stCentury and the role unions have in building America’s future.
 Why Unions Still Matter, is an informative and enlightening presentation, developed by the Labor Education Program of the University of Arkansas Little Rock, in conjunction (IATSE) and makes the case that strong unions are an essential component of a strong and stable economy.
 To reserve your place, please register below.

 Presented by The IATSE Education and Training Department & United Scenic Artists Local 829.

-- Thursday, November 29th– Eleanor Roosevelt, Volume 3: The War Years and After 1939-1962 with Blanche Wiesen Cook,
+- Thursday, November 29th– Eleanor Roosevelt, Volume 3: The War Years and After 1939-1962 with Blanche Wiesen Cook

 “[T]he completion of Blanche Wiesen Cook’smonumental and inspirational life of Eleanor Roosevelt is a notable event. . . .
 Volume 3 continues the story of Eleanor’s ‘journey to greatness.’
 Keeping the focus on her actions and reactions, Cook skillfully narrates the epic history of the war years.”
 The New York Times.
 Ms. Wiesen Cook will discuss her acclaimed book.
 Free admission, to register please click here.

-Tuesday, December 4 – 9/11 Museum & Memorial with Jan Seidler Ramirez
+- Tuesday, December 4 – 9/11 Memorial & Museum with Jan Seidler Ramirez

-Thursday, December 6th– Victory City: A History of New York and New Yorkers during World War II with John Strausbaugh
+- Thursday, December 6th– Victory City: A History of New York and New Yorkers during World War II with John Strausbaugh

 In VICTORY CITY, John Strausbaugh returns to tell the story of New York City’s war years with the same richness, depth, and nuance he brought to his previous books, City of Sedition and The Village, providing readers with a groundbreaking new look into the greatest city on earth during the most transformative — and costliest — war in human history.
 Free Admission.
 To reserve your place, please click here.

-Admission is free to the above lectures, unless otherwise indicated.
-Advance registration is encouraged.
-Please email
+Admission is free to the above lectures unless otherwise indicated.
+Advance registration is necessary.

 The Labor, Literature and Landmarks Series and Artisan Lecture series program is supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.